bl4nc/go-gingonic-docker/readme.md

-# Build a express GO application Templete for docker
+# Build a GO with Gingonic application Templete for docker

 ## Guia